MCbiF: Measuring Topological Autocorrelation in Multiscale Clusterings via 2-Parameter Persistent Homology: Related Work

-\paragraph{Information-based Comparison of Clusterings.} Information-based measures can be used to compare a pair of partitions.
-Assuming a uniform distribution on $X$, one can derive probability distributions for partitions interpreted as random variables and thus measure the information gain and loss between two partitions using the conditional entropy (CE) or the variation of information (VI), which is a metric on $\Pi_X$~\citep{meilaComparingClusteringsVariation2003,meilaComparingClusteringsInformation2007}.
-See Appendix~\ref{sec:baseline_methods_appx} for detailed formulas.
-Extending information-based measures to more than two partitions is non-trivial.
-In consensus clustering, the average VI is used as a \textit{consensus index} (CI)~\citep{vinhNovelApproachAutomatic2009,vinhInformationTheoreticMeasures2010} for multiple partitions.
-However, the CI is independent of the ordering in the sequence and so cannot capture memory effects in sequences of partitions.
-Another limitation of these measures is that they rely only on the joint probability between pairs of random variables, hence higher-order cluster inconsistencies are not captured (see Section~\ref{sec:links_other_methods}).
+\paragraph{Pairwise Comparison of Partitions.} Different measures to compare pairs of partitions have been introduced in the literature.
+The \textit{Adjusted Rand Index} (ARI) is the chance-corrected \textit{Rand Index} that compares clusterings by counting elements that are assigned to the same or different clusters~\citep{hubertComparingPartitions1985}.
+Information-based measures compute the information gain and loss between two partitions using the \textit{Conditional Entropy} (CE) or the \textit{Variation of Information} (VI), which is a metric on $\Pi_X$~\citep{meilaComparingClusteringsVariation2003,meilaComparingClusteringsInformation2007} (see formulas in Appendix~\ref{sec:baseline_methods_appx}).
+The \textit{Maximum Overlap Distance} (MOD), which is also a metric on $\Pi_X$, measures the minimal classification error when one partition is assumed to be the correct one ~\citep{peixotoRevealingConsensusDissensus2021}.
+A key limitation of all these measures is that they rely only on pairs of partitions and cannot capture higher-order cluster inconsistencies; yet extending them to more than two partitions is non-trivial.
+In consensus clustering, the average of the pairwise ARI, VI or MOD between the partitions in a set is used as a \textit{consensus index}~\citep{vinhNovelApproachAutomatic2009,vinhInformationTheoreticMeasures2010}.
+However, these average measures are insensitive to ordering and so cannot capture memory effects in sequences of partitions.